 Max Supply

-The best approximation of the maximum amount of coins that will ever exist in the lifetime of the cryptocurrency, minus any coins that have been verifiably burned.
-This is also known as the theoretical max number of coins that will ever be minted, minus any coins that have been verifiably burned.
+The best approximation of the maximum amount of coins that will exist in the forthcoming lifespan of the cryptocurrency, minus any coins that have been verifiably burned.
+This is also known as the theoretical max number of coins that can be minted, minus any coins that have been verifiably burned.

 Unlocked Metrics